SYNO-SY/SY_Announcement/README.md

 ## Description

-- Hi, THIS IS A SIMPLE FIVEM SCRIPT OF ANIMATED ANNOUNCEMENT...
+- Hi, this is a simple fivem script of animated announcement...
 - Working perfectly.

 ### Download & instalation